Kiwi teenager, 16, killed in car crash in Vava'u, Tonga

 'A very sad visit for the father'

-Tonga Police media officer Baba Lehā told the Herald the teenager had been in Tonga for schooling purposes and that his father had arrived from New Zealand last week on Monday.
+Tonga Police media officer Baba Lehā told the Herald the teenager had been in Tonga for somet time and that his father had arrived from New Zealand last week on Monday.

 "The father was visiting the son in Vava'u," she said.